Europe – from LNG’s killing fields to its innovation hub

 There needs to be a safety valve and that’s what North-Western Europe provides – to a degree.
 Can you trust North-Western Europe to always perform?

-No, you cant.
+No, you can’t.

 You still need to be very prepared to be able to use that potential flexibility as it’s hard and laborious to execute all kinds of trades.
-Ergo, LNG is not a commodity yet as real commodity status would dictate that to be relatively easy and pain-free.
+Ergo, LNG is not a commodity yet as real commodity status would dictate that it be relatively easy and pain-free.
 For a price of course.
 Today, those services often cannot be accessed at any price.

 What it needs is a Market Maker.